 Each borough in New York City conducts a parade on Memorial Day honoring the brave men and women who have fallen for our freedom.

-- The biggest parade takes place in Queens, beginning on Jayson Avenue and Northern Boulevard at 2 p.m.
+- The biggest parade is the Little Neck-Douglaston Memorial Day Parade.
+It takes place in Queens, beginning on Jayson Avenue and Northern Boulevard at 2 p.m.

-- Brooklyn's 151-year-old parade begins on 78th Street and Third Avenue at 10 a.m. and ends at John Paul Jones Park in Bay Ridge for a memorial service.
+- Brooklyn's 152-year-old parade begins on 78th Street and Third Avenue at 11 a.m. and ends at John Paul Jones Park in Bay Ridge for a memorial service.

 - On Manhattan's west side you can see the Soldiers' and Sailors' Memorial Day Observance on Riverside Drive (near 89th Street) beginning at 10 a.m.

-- Staten Island's Memorial Day Parade begins on Forest Avenue at 10 a.m., but you should be aware that you will have to arrive by car or via the free ferry, as there are no subways that run to New York's City second most famous island.
+- Staten Island's Memorial Day Parade begins on Forest Avenue.
+It is held on Sunday, May 26, at 12 pm.
+You should be aware that you will have to arrive by car or via the free ferry, as there are no subways that run to New York's City second most famous island.